Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/QualSystems/Drilling qualsystems.md

 - Pick a monad and split it into a system of choice (e.g. Triad).
 - Choose a node form this system and repeat.

+## Observations
+The six laws of three seems to correspond to the six connectives of four.
+Does this function as a checksum?